Eight Lake County Sheriff’s Office Employees Complete Leadership Program

-A global pandemic didn’t slow down the eight employees of Lake County Sherriff’s Office, who began Saint Leo University’s Command Officer Management Program in January.
+A global pandemic didn’t slow down the eight employees of Lake County Sheriff’s Office, who began Saint Leo University’s Command Officer Management Program in January.

 Along with law enforcement officials from Citrus, Pasco, Sarasota and Sumter counties, the following LCSO representatives graduated Aug.
 31: Sgt.
 Eugene (Butch) Arnold; Cpl.
 Jonathan Chavis; Sgt.
 Tamara (Tammy) Dale; Lt.
 Jason Kerley; Sgt.
 Bryan Lawrence; Lt.
 Clifton McMennamy; Sgt.
 Timothy O’Brien; and Sgt.
 John O’Connor Jr.